 Inverness Botanic Gardens

 The free-entry Inverness Botanic Gardens are a lovely escape from the city.
-Featuring beautiful outdoor gardens and indoor exhibits such as the tropical house and cactus house, you’ll find plenty of ways to spend a few hours at the gardens.
+You’ll find plenty of ways to spend a few hours at the gardens featuring beautiful outdoor gardens and indoor exhibits such as the tropical house and cactus house.
 Facilities include a cafe, toilets, and a kid-friendly cafe.

 Bellfield Park is a small, quaint slice of nature nestled in Inverness.
 Inside the park, you’ll find family-friendly garden areas, a putting green, a paddling pool and a tennis club.
 Opt to play as a family or take a tennis lesson from one of the many pros.